conan-io/conan-io.github.io/_posts/2021-05-10-New-conan-release-1-36.markdown

 likely that many of them may still want to handle the `compiler.libcxx` setting.
 For those cases, we don't want anyone else to have to duplicate, maintain, test, and/or update the logic above.
-So, the new blocks strategy makes it possible for enteprise teams to just use the `GLibCXXBlock` class in Conan and obtain only this block, without having to deal with the existing Generator at all.
+So, the new blocks strategy makes it possible for enterpise teams to just use the `GLibCXXBlock` class in Conan and obtain only this block, without having to deal with the existing Generator at all.

 Here is the complete list of blocks for the `CMakeToolchain` available at the